Agriculture Farming

 Green plants absorb solar radiation in the photosynthetically active radiation (PAR) region, which is then used as an energy source in photosynthesis.
 Healthy green plants usually look dark in photosynthetically active radiation (PAR) but appear bright in the near-infrared.
 It contrasts clouds and snow, which are bright in red (like other visible wavelengths) but dark in the near-infrared.

-The chlorophyll-pigmented leaves soak up visible light for photosynthesis, while the structure of the leaves reflects near-infrared light strongly.
+The chlorophyll-pigmented leaves soak up visible light for photosynthesis, while their structure strongly reflects near-infrared light.
 The amount of leaves a plant has can also affect how these wavelengths of light impact it.
 Early Earth observation instruments collected data in the visible and near-infrared spectrum, making it natural to use the differences in plant reflectivity to see where they are located in satellite images.

 In case you missed it: Unlocking the Secrets of Optimal Fertilizer Requirements for Potato Crop